syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/appearance/theme-studio.md

     </head>
 ```

-N> If you are using Essential JS 1 and Essential JS 2 components in a same web application, then you have to copy/paste the customized CSS file from the `compatibility` folder in the download location.
+> If you are using Essential JS 1 and Essential JS 2 components in a same web application, then you have to copy/paste the customized CSS file from the `compatibility` folder in the download location.

 ## Import previously changed settings into the theme studio